r1owner/ps-react-sdm/README.md

 # React components POC

-A library of React components based on Pluralsight "Creating Reusable React Components" on Pluralsight.
+A library of React components based on Pluralsight "Creating Reusable React Components" on Pluralsight

 ## Install
 ```